PhysMaster

 Conclusion

 We propose PhysMaster, which learns physical representation from input image for guiding I2V model to generate physically plausible videos.
-We optimize physical encoder PhysEncoder based on generative feedback from a pretrained video generation model via DPO on a simple but fundamental proxy task, which proves to enhance the model’s physical accuracy and demonstrate generalizability across relevant physical scenarios by injecting physical knowledge into generation, proving its potential to act as a generic solution for physics-aware video generation and broader applications.
+We optimize physical encoder PhysEncoder based on generative feedback from a pretrained video generation model via DPO on both proxy task and general open-world scenarios, which proves to enhance the model's physical accuracy and demonstrate generalizability across various physical processes by injecting physical knowledge into generation, proving its potential to act as a generic solution for physics-aware video generation and broader applications.

 BibTeX